How it works

 Go about your day without lugging around your things

-Perhaps, you're planning on shopping at Monastiraki Flea Market, Monastiraki Square, or Ermou Street and need a place to store your bags.
-Or, you're planning on sightseeing in the Acropolis area at National Garden, Acropolis, or Parthenon and don't want to be burdened by your baggage.
+Perhaps, you're planning on shopping at Monastiraki Flea Market, Monastiraki Square, or Pandrossou and need a place to store your bags.
+Or, you're planning on sightseeing in the Acropolis area at Acropolis, Temple of Hephaestus, or Temple of Olympian Zeus and don't want to be burdened by your baggage.

 If you wish to catch a game at Panathenaic Stadium or visit local museums like Acropolis Museum you may find that luggage is not allowed in these venues.

 Don't worry, there are plenty of options for luggage storage near Acropolis!

 Luggage storage nearby Acropolis with BounceBounce is one of the largest luggage storage networks in Athens with multiple locations near Acropolis.

 Featured in The Boston Globe, Techcrunch and Forbes, Bounce is present in more than 100 cities.
 We partner with local hotels and shops to open up space for you to drop off your bags in essentially any major neighborhood.